 To my eye, a snowy scene transforms the landscape into a lovely winter wonderland.
 That sounds like such a cliché, but a good storm is absolutely enchanting to me.
 It creates a completely different world to enjoy, both visually and experientially.
 The world is somehow pristine, and cleaner.

 When our kids were young, days off school were always special and fun.
 These days our dogs really have a blast in the snow.
 Some years we enjoy winter vacations to extra snowy destinations — Montana, Wyoming, Idaho, Colorado, and Utah.
-The Christmas markets in Germany were enchanting a few years back, and the mountains of Switzerland were mesmerizing in 2013.
+The Christmas markets in Germany were enchanting a few years back, and the mountains of Switzerland were mesmerizing.

 If you happen to not be a fan of snow but love your landscape, here’s a reason to reconsider.
 Snow is great for your garden.
 Here’s why: